-When you go in for an on-site assessment and quote your client and communicate that you require a deposit for the project.
-You could also offer a 5% discount if the client pays in-full up front to really boost your cash flow.
+When you go in for an on-site assessment and quote your client, communicate that you require a deposit for the project.
+You could also offer a 5% discount if the client pays in-full upfront to really boost your cash flow.

 Finally, offer your clients an efficient way to pay their deposit as quickly as possible.
 Cheque, cash, and e-transfers work.
-But, the fastest way to get paid is through ePayments.
+But, the fastest way to get paid is through online payments.

-EPayments allow you to vault you client’s credit card and easily charge them again down the line with their approval.
+They allow you to save your client’s credit card and easily charge them again down the line with their approval.

-If you’re having trouble collecting a deposit then you can send your client a reminder, and keep a personal collections reminder in your calendar.
-Alternatively, you can find an HVAC quote, invoice, and payment software that vaults your client’s card, and automates follow-up communication and reminders for you.
+You can send your client a reminder, and keep a personal collections reminder in your calendar if your client is behind.
+You can also use an HVAC quote, invoice, and payment software that saves your client’s card, and automates follow-up communication and reminders for you.

 One of the best ways to make more money faster is to create a solid HVAC invoice strategy.

-Think about it: if your invoicing strategy is disorganized, then invoices can easily slip through the cracks.
+If your strategy is disorganized, then invoices can easily slip through the cracks.
 That’s a lost opportunity for getting paid!

 Field service companies typically wait 25 days to get paid.
-According to Fundbox, most small businesses only have 27 days worth of a cash reserve, so that wait period isn’t ideal.
+According to Fundbox, most small businesses only have 27 days worth of a cash reserve.
+That waiting period isn’t ideal for your cash flow.

 Getting clients to pay you on time isn’t always in your control.
-However, you can encourage them to pay faster by being organized, sending invoices on-site, and following-up with timely reminders.
+But, you can encourage them to pay faster by being organized, sending invoices on-site, and following-up with timely reminders.